PROJECT KICKOFF

 INTERIM PROJECT UPDATE: 1

-Jean Bosco Ndabaniwe, our project manager, reports progress on Murenge-Shanga is moving along well.
+Jean Bosco Ndabaniwe, our onsite project manager, reports progress on Murenge-Shanga is moving along well.
 Milestones completed as of November 7, 2024 include:

 Source catchments are complete